 NOTE: This screen corresponds to the choice non-active quantities separated in the VAR tab of the Calculation Methods menu in Configuration mode.
-If the choice is non-active quantities combined Dh does not appear and Q1h is replaced by Nh.
+If the choice is non-active quantities not separated Dh does not appear and $Q_1$ h is replaced by Nh.
 This non-active energy has no inductive or capacitive effect.